varunamachi/quartz/README.md

 Quartz is in its initial stages and very much a work in progress.
 There is no guarantee that the code will build.

 #Build System
-Quartz uses a CMake based build system.
-I have written a thin layer of CMake macros to make it easy to build different libraries independently.
+Quartz uses a CMake based build system which uses cmake_lib (https://github.com/varunamachi/cmake_lib).
 Before running CMake a environment variable QUARTZ_ROOT should be set to the root of the Quartz directory.
 The build system does not allow in-source builds, it is recommended that the build be done in $QUARTZ_ROOT/builds The generated binaries and headers in case of libraries are installed to $QUARTZ_ROOT/output directory.
 Any module can be built independently provided that the dependency modules are already built and their generated output is installed in $QUARTZ_ROOT/output.

 #Building